JCRI Editorial Policy

 WCA Membership Requirement for Authors

-There shall be no fees to publish in the journal, however the policy of the journal is that at least one author must be a WCA member for the year in which the case is published.
-To join WCA, please visit www.westerncasewriters.org
+There shall be no fees to publish in the journal, however the policy of the journal is that at least one author of each case, article, note, or exercise must be a WCA member for the year in which the case is published.
+To join WCA, please visit www.westerncasewriters.org.
+Attendees at the annual WCA conference are automatically members of the association for the year following the conference.

 WCA Conference Cases